andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 #### "A Case is a Case is a Case"

+Note:
 The route into everything was to try and tackle the "case is a case (is a case)" issue.
 I could see where it had come from; the idea was to modernise the criminal justice system, and to remove some of the unnecessary complexity.
 One way to do this was clearly to find things which where similar and to treat them in the same way.
 There was a lot to suggest that fundamentally, cases were a candidate for this.
 The problem was, the simlarities were less than anticipated, and the differences were substantial - mainly in the regards to how the cases were handled.

 The problem became evident when looking at the existing Case Aggregate Root - it was *massive* and had tons of attributes.
 It also had a significant amount of contributors - it was a hot piece of code.
 Everyone wanted to add their stuff to it.
 I began by trying to apportion each of the attributes and functions to the team which added them.
 Perhaps they'd just failed to communicate about what they needed and ended up duplicating things?
 It's a common problem.

 In parallel I went out to sit with the teams themselves, specifically their domain experts.
 They would be the ones who knew what was needed, and more importantly, the activities and business processes that the concept of a "Case" would need to support in their area.
 This is where the tensions arose.
 It was abundantly clear, very early on, that there were very clearly many types of case, which served different purposes in the criminal justice system.
 Not only that, they were owned by different stakeholders, meeting differing purposes, and undergoing very different lifecycles.
 At this level of detail, there were quite clearly many types of case, which were related (more on that later) but were also very different.

 How to square the circle?
 How could I reconcile the pull in these tweo diretions?
 I went back to the DDD book.
 Yet another time, there was something there to help me out: Shared Kernels and the Core Domain.

 #### Shared Kernels and the Core Domain

+Note:
 While I disagreed that "a case was always a case" because this lost too much detail in abstraction, it was also the signal that there was a common core - this was a shared kernel.

+[BRING IN THE DDD DIAGRAM AND DEFINITIONS HERE]

 The flow of cases through the criminal justice system _is_ a collaborative one.
 There is a fixed number of ways of cases coming into being, and there is a very strict set of protocols governing how these change from one type to another.
 And beneath everything, there is something which, on it's own was never enough to be a case in its own right, could be considered an "Abstract Case" from which all concrete types of case could inherit.

 (Example: Go into this with an example of A PCD Case and a MagistratesCourtCase - showing the example of Suspects and Defendants.)